marc88cap/Java-8/src/sortsearchbigo/README.md

 [Bubble sort](BubbleSort.java) uses less memory than bucket sort but needs more time when looping through elements. `O(n^2)` - because it compares each element with each other element.

-[Bucket sort](BucketSort.java) uses more memory than bubble sort because its storing values into 10 separate buckets which are the same length as original array (O(n)), after sorting all elements are stored back to the original array in a new order, this process repeats for as long as all values are stored to the first (0) bucket.
-That makes this method `O(n)`.
+[Bucket sort](BucketSort.java) uses more memory than bubble sort because its storing values into 10 separate buckets which are the same length as original array.
+After each pass all elements are stored back to the original array in a new order, this process repeats for as long as all values are stored to the first (0) bucket.
+It loops through the array for the digit count of the longest number `O(n*k)` where `k` is count of the digits of longest number and `n` is count of values to sort.

 [Quick sort](QuickSort.java) sorts a list by finding its first elements correct position (O(n)) and dividing (O(log n)) that list into two lists, one with smaller values than that elements value and the second with bigger values than the element.
 These lists are then recursively sorted again.